sanyamagarwal10/Currency-Converter/README.md

 # Features

 Live Exchange Rates: Fetches real-time exchange rates using an API.

-Currency Conversion: Allows users to convert from one currency to another.
+Currency Conversion: Allows users to convert from one currency to another

 User-Friendly Interface: Simple and responsive design for ease of use.

 Historical Rates: Option to view historical exchange rates for analysis.

 Cross-Browser Compatibility: Works on all modern web browsers.

 # Technologies Used